Guide Article

 Eligibility: Rules vary by product.
 Some PHFA options target first-time buyers or buyers in designated areas; others are available to repeat buyers.

-Offerings: 30-year fixed mortgages through approved lenders with conventional, FHA, VA, and USDA/RD-backed choices depending on the program.
+Offerings: 30-year fixed mortgages through approved lenders with conventional (HFA Preferred), FHA, VA, and USDA/RD-backed choices depending on the program.

 Main PHFA Programs: